regdude/anal/README.md

 Note: Having a liquid-like stool is not desirable either as it puts a lot of strain to your colon and rectum.
 As you are young, the chance of developing hemorrhoids and rectal prolapse is smaller, but as you age you increase the risk of creating hemorrhoids and unintentional prolapse.
 Keep and eye on your diet.

+Fiber can be classified into two categories - soluble and insoluble fiber.
+When we are talking about stool's consistency, soluble fiber is the one that makes your poop more liquid-like, but insoluble fiber is the one that makes your poop more solid.
+Insoluble fiber does don't dissolve in your gut at is mostly passed through, it other words, it simply adds bulk to your poop and increases the chances of you having a one piece solid poop.
+Soluble fiber dissolves into your gut, but what also happens is a fermentation process that requires your gut bacteria, this type of fiber breaks down and creates a more liquid-like poop, during this process a significant amount of gas is created.
+The idea of creating a balanced diet that helps creating a soft (but solid one piece) stool is to help you reduce the need to use intrusive cleansing methods before anal sex, you might be even able to just sit on the toilet before anal sex and be confident that it will not get messy if you have a proper stool.

+Most foods contain both soluble and insoluble fiber, luckily there are foods that contain much more insoluble fiber than soluble fiber.
+Below you can find a list of foods that have a high amount of insoluble fiber:
+- lettuce leaves
+- spinach
+- sweet potatoes
+- light-colored lentils
+- quinoa
+- beetroots
+- brown rice
+- oranges
+- pineapple
+- pecan nuts
+- blueberries
+- ripe banana
+- buckwheat
+- tomatoes
+- cucumbers
+- bell pepper
+- cheddar cheese
+- grapes
+- sauerkraut

+Note: A common complaint from people that start a high-fiber diet is that their stomach is bloating and they have a lot of gas.
+Switching to foods that contain mostly insoluble fiber reduces the side effects from high-fiber diet.

+Below you can find a list of foods that have a very high amount of soluble fiber, consider removing these foods from your diet if you suspect that your stool consistency is too liquid-like or you experience stomach bloating or increased stomach gas:
+- apples
+- pears
+- pasta
+- wholegrain foods
+- carrots
+- unripe banana
+- most nuts
+- peas
+- most beans
+- wheat
+- many more

+Note: With time your body might adapt to high soluble fiber diets and reduce the mentioned side effects.
+You should gradually increase your fiber intake or replace all foods in your diet with ones that don't contain a lot of soluble fiber.

 Related to the health of your digestive system is the topic of probiotics.
 Some foods, for example, fermented dairy products (such as yogurt) can improve the micro-biome of your gut, this can help to digest foods and improve health.
 You can also drink supplements that contain probiotics to achieve a similar effect.
 Some studies even have found that you can prevent various skin diseases by a proper amount of probiotics intake ([source](https://pubmed.ncbi.nlm.nih.gov/24364369/)).
 While studies have shown the importance of probiotics, there do not seem to be studies that have shown benefits of taking probiotics, if your digestive system is already functioning properly.
 This raises some questions about your gut health when you incorporate a lot of intrusive cleansing for anal sex, but the answer to this question is inconclusive, there is a lack of evidence, yet many people claim they feel improvements either way, this will be left to the reader to decide whether to drink probiotics or not to minimize the disruption of your gut micro-biome.

+Note: Probiotics can help the fermentation process that helps breaking down soluble fiber.
+Consider adding probiotics to your diet to help digesting soluble fiber.
+Sadly studies cannot confirm that probiotics help reducing stomach gas, you need to eat more insoluble fiber to reduce stomach gas and stomach bloating.

 In case you eat very acidic foods or lack proper fiber intake, then you may experience "anusitis", which is an irritation around the tissue of anus.
 This can cause itching, pain and even blood.
 If you do experience such issues, then consider looking into your diet to find the cause of it, avoid using rough toilet paper.
 Compared to hemorrhoid that are usually found only on one side of the anus or rectum, anusitis is usually around the whole anus.